 Introduction: The Inner Workings of Counterfeit FOTEK SSRs

 Not too long ago we had a serious warranty issue with some of the controllers we manufacture.
 The controllers were passing test and would initially work for our customers, but would eventually fail.
-And this failures occurred after a long run of controllers that did not fail, so I knew that something changed.
-We have used FOTEK SSRs in our controllers from day one and they have turned out to be very reliable.
-One change we made is we switched from buying directly from a Chinese supplier to buying through USA based suppliers selling on Amazon.com.
+And these failures occurred after a long run of controllers that did not fail, so I knew that something had changed.
+We have used FOTEK SSRs in our controllers from day one and they have been very reliable until now.
+One change we made was we switched from buying directly from a known Chinese supplier to buying through USA based suppliers selling on Amazon.com.
 I had been watching prices for a while and my cost through Amazon.com dropped to close to what I was paying for parts direct from China.

 The 25 Amp SSR was manufactured with a BTA12-400C TRIAC.
 I did a quick online search and discovered that the part is rated at a continuous load of 12 Amps and a non-repetitive load of 126 Amps.
 In other words, the TRIAC used in the 25 Amp SSR is only rated for 12 Amps!
 Here's my BTA12-400C Google search

 The 40 Amp SSR was manufactured with a BTA20-600C TRIAC.
 I did a quick online search and discovered that the part is rated at a continuous load of 20 Amps and a non-repetitive load of 200 Amps.
 In other words, the TRIAC used in the 40 Amp SSR is only rated for 20 Amps!
 Here's my BTA20-600C Google search